marijnh/Eloquent-JavaScript/06_object.md

-The `Temperature` class allows you to read and write the temperature in either degrees ((Celsius)) or degrees ((Fahrenheit)), but internally stores only Celsius, and automatically converts to Celsius in the `fahrenheit` getter and setter.
+The `Temperature` class allows you to read and write the temperature in either degrees ((Celsius)) or degrees ((Fahrenheit)), but internally it stores only Celsius and automatically converts to and from Celsius in the `fahrenheit` getter and setter.

 {{index "static method"}}